Food Box & Emergency Services Fundraiser

 Collecting Food Donations

-FOOD for Lane County and the Eugene Mission regularly donate non-perishable and ready-to-make foods for these boxes.
+FOOD for Lane County and the Eugene Mission regularly donate perishable and non-perishable items for these boxes.
 We are grateful that FOOD for Lane County chose us as a P2 partner due to our long-term commitment to getting food to families in our community.
 Our relationships with these local organizations is what helps make this program so successful.

-We make sure these food boxes provide resources for breakfast, lunch, and dinner meals.
+Our club needs to purchase additional items to complete breakfast, lunch, and dinner meals, as well as all non-food items.
 We’ve found that when we ask our partners and families what foods they need, we can create food boxes that are more helpful to them.

 We make some boxes specifically for hispanic populations that are underserved by other food abundance programs.
-These boxes will include ingredients like hominy and black beans, that they can make many meals out of rather than just one.
+These boxes will include ingredients like rice, pinto beans, and black beans, that they can make many meals out of rather than just one.

 Southtowne Rotary is an equal opportunity provider.
 All referrals come from our partners at Bethel School District, Head Start, and Downtown Languages.
 Read more about our non-discrimination policy.